Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 Sorry.

 No, he's not a Satanist.
+He's not a Satanist.

 Good reasoning.
+True story.

 Okay, so hold on.

 You and Clive go way back.
+When did you meet him?

 1723.

-3 o'clock on a Monday.
+Three o'clock on

+1723?
 On a Monday afternoon,

 shortly before America was invented.

 I'm not sure of the precise year.
+It's going to be, pardon for the liquid death noises off

 appropriate moment.

-I got cast in the school play.
+I cast in the school play.
+We're at Quarrybank High School in Liverpool.

-where ten years before that, John Lennon was a pupil.
+Where ten years before that, John Lennon was a pupil.

 I got cast in the school play, so I'm told to report to rehearsals, which I did, and met my fellow cast members, which included Fellomilad.